+The declaration focuses mainly on questions related to the implementation of patents, such as compulsory licensing.
 Compulsory licensing has long been used as a tool to regulate the exclusive rights conferred by patents.
 In the case of health, the rationale is to make sure that the existence of a patent does not create a situation where a protected medicine is not available to the public because of non-health related factors.
 The Patents Act, 1970 provided an elaborate regime that included both compulsory licences and licences of right .
 The TRIPS Agreement has not done away with the notion of compulsory licences but provides a more restrictive framework than the current regime in force in India.
 The recognition in the Doha Declaration that TRIPS member-states can use the flexibility provided in the agreement and can, for instance, determine the grounds on which compulsory licences are granted must thus be understood in the context of a generally increasingly restrictive international patent regime.

 The declaration has been hailed as a major step forward in the quest for making the TRIPS Agreement more responsive to the needs of developing countries and more specifically to individuals who are unable to afford the cost of patented drugs.
 In fact, it addresses a number of important issues related to the implementation of medical patents.
 However, it fails to take up the much more fundamental questions of the scope of patentability and the duration of patents in the health sector.
 The Doha Declaration remains an important instrument in India for two main reasons.
 Firstly, at a political level, India was amongst the most vocal developing countries at the ministerial conference in putting forward developing Countries' interests .
 Secondly, the declaration was adopted while the joint committee of Parliament was finalizing its report.